nathanielalba/ReactTimer/readme.md

-React Boilerplate App with Router
+React app that times things